Author

 John Mellen

 John Mellen was an eighteenth-century American clergyman whose theological contributions reflected the intellectual currents of New England Congregationalism during a period of significant religious and political transformation.
-His Election Sermon exemplifies the genre's role in articulating connections between Protestant theology and emerging American political thought, particularly regarding divine providence and civic virtue.
-Mellen's work represents the transitional theological landscape between Puritan orthodoxy and the more rationalist religious perspectives that would characterize the early American republic.
+His Election Sermon exemplifies the genre's role in articulating connections between Protestant theology and civic virtue during the early American republic.
+Mellen's work demonstrates the enduring influence of Calvinist thought on American political discourse in the decades following independence.

 Works in the Library